 Failure can occur due to unspecified behaviour when the programmer did not fully account for the possible outcomes, and the program is executed in a context where the actual outcome was not one of those handled, resulting in the program producing an unintended result.

-6.55.2 Guidance to language users
+6.55.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.55.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.55.5 of ISO/IEC 24772-1:2022.

 For situations involving generic formal subprograms, ensure that the actual subprogram satisfies all of the stated expectations.